Do All Babies Smash the Cake? | San Jose & Bay Area Cake Smash Photography Guide

 Familiar Items Can Help

-Bringing something familiar can make your baby feel more comfortable.
+Bringing something familiar can help your baby feel more comfortable.

 This could be: